How to Create a Mobile App for Your Travel Agency: Features and Cost

 15. Special offers — Show eye-catching tours on the main screen of your app before a user even starts using search and filters.
 Be sure to add different categories here such as top deals, “recommended deals, and last-minute deals.

 17. Loyalty system — Your loyalty system can include points, miles, or any other internal currency your client can earn and spend during a trip on car rentals, flights, or anything else — be creative about it!

 18. Birthday deals — With a mobile app, you’ll know more about your clients, including when their birthdays are.
 Offer something special for a user’s birthday, whether a tour or some extra points in the loyalty system.

 Travel app development cost

-Note, that development cost also includes time for communication, preparation stage and work of business analytic, QA-engineer, project manager and other team members for the best quality of your app.
+Note, that development cost also includes time for communication, the discovery stage, work of the business analyst, QA engineer, project manager, and other team members for the best quality of your app.
 Cost also includes fees for servers and third-party services such as maps.